 The Community Plan and Corporate Plan sit within a hierarchy of plans that informs the Council's overall direction of travel and guides all activity within the organisation.
 Community planning outcomes and corporate priorities are cascaded across the organisation through thematic plans and strategies and Directorate Business Plans.
-The Council remains committed to developing and embedding Service Plans and Individual Performance Appraisals which will demonstrate how employees contribute to the achievement of community planning outcomes and corporate priorities.
+Performance indicators are also being developed at all levels across the Business Planning and Performance Management Framework, in order to ensure performance is measured, monitored and evaluated on a continuous basis.
+The Council remains committed to developing and progressing Service Plans and Individual Performance Appraisals which will demonstrate how employees contribute to the achievement of community planning outcomes and corporate priorities.